00JCIV00/cova/README.md

     // tokens into Argument Types within the provided Command (`main_cmd`). try cova.parseArgs(&args_iter, CommandT, main_cmd, stdout, .{});
     // Once parsed, the provided Command will be available for analysis by the
     // project code.
-Using `utils.displayCmdInfoi()` will create a neat display
+Using `utils.displayCmdInfo()` will create a neat display
     // of the parsed Command for debugging. try utils.displayCmdInfo(CommandT, main_cmd, alloc, stdout);
 }